 For years, nobody could identify the active ingredient responsible for the plants’ properties.
-A recent discovery of a significant ferulic acid combined with N(omega)-methylserotonin, revealed why this plant is so effective at treating conditions that entail muscle fatigue, thermodysregulation, and chronic pain.
+A recent discovery of a significant ferulic acid combined with N(omega)-methylserotonin, revealed why this plant is so effective.
 N (omega) methylserotonin is a 5-HT(7) ligand, so it modulates the effect of this potent serotonergic active principle.

 6. Red Root Sage (Salvia miltiorrhiza) root

 Red root sage has been used for centuries to help treat a wide range of medical concerns, such as high cholesterol and type 2 diabetes.
-In TCM, this herb is known as Dan Shen and is lauded for its healing properties.
-It’s a traditional topical remedy in the relief of:
+In TCM, this herb is known as Dan Shen and is lauded for its health properties.